-Social Democrats sign up to new Merkel-led German government
+German Social Democrats back new Merkel-led coalition

 Scholz declined to comment on reports that he would be finance minister, saying only that the SPD would appoint three men and three women to the federal cabinet.
 As part of the price for its support, the SPD will take the helm at key ministries, including the finance ministry.

 The outcome means the far-right Alternative for Germany (AfD) will be the largest parliamentary opposition party.
-In a tweet, they labeled the SPD’s decision a“catastrophe” for Germany, promising fierce opposition to the government.
+In a tweet, they labeled the SPD’s decision a“catastrophe” for Germany, promising fierce opposition over the coming four years.

 Kevin Kuehnert, head of the SPD’s youth wing, said he was disappointed but that the“Jusos” (youth wing) would keep up their criticism, signaling that, after bringing in a flood of new members, they would be a thorn in the leadership’s side.